Karol Czubak

-Karol Łukasz Czubak (born 25 January 2000) is a Polish professional footballer who plays as a forward for Ekstraklasa club Motor Lublin.
+Karol Łukasz Czubak (born 25 January 2000) is a Polish professional footballer who plays as a forward for Ekstraklasa club Motor Lublin, which he captains, and the Poland national team.

 Club career

 Youth career and Jantar

 Starting his youth career with Sparta Sycewice, Czubak underwent a trial with Barcelona's youth teams in 2013.
 Soon after, he joined Bałtyk Koszalin for one year before moving to Jantar Ustka.
 He started his senior career with the Pomeranian team, making his first IV liga appearance at the age of 15.

 In 2016, he was the top scorer of the Poland futsal under-16 championship, with Jantar finishing the competition as runners-up.
 In the 2017–18 season of the Słupsk regional league, he scored 46 goals, aiding his team in earning promotion to IV liga Pomerania.
 In June 2018, he joined Ekstraklasa club Śląsk Wrocław for their pre-season camp.
 In the following campaign, he scored 23 goals in 33 matches.